Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ##  **Configure Smart Server**

 SSM supports running multiple Smart Servers for high-availability.
 Only one of these Smart Servers can be in active state and provide services.
 One of the standby Smart Servers will take its place if the active Smart Server failed.

+SSM also supports running one standby server with master server on a single node.

 Open `servers` file under ${SMART_HOME}/conf, put each server's hostname or IP address line by line.
 Lines start with '#' are treated as comments.